 Thinking of decorating?
-A new picture on the wall and a splash of colour will do wonders to liven up a drab interior.
+A new picture on the wall, a splash of colour will do wonders to liven up a drab interior.

 You can pop into your nearest discount store and buy a ready to hang a print of a painting on canvas to compliment your decor, too easy!
 Alternatively, without too much hassle you can purchase affordable, mass-produced pictures on the internet.
 Many of us aren’t even overly concerned with the subject matter depicted or the style of painting, as long as the colours match (not my favourite word) the interior, and the overall size and design of the print complements the decor.
 It is inexpensive, fun, easy and close enough to the real thing, but is it art?
 Wouldn’t an original painting look better?

-Sometimes it seems the only purpose of the ‘picture on the wall’ is to fill in a blank spot and to pay tribute to the decor.
-Commercial artists do make a more than a comfortable living from churning out designs to print en masse and sold for home decoration.
-There is without a doubt a market for such art; the print has a rightful place.
+Sometimes it seems the only purpose of the ‘picture on the wall’ is to fill in a blank spot and to compliment the decor.
+Commercial artists make a comfortable living from churning out designs to print en masse, to be sold for home decoration.
+There is a market for such art; the print has a rightful place.
 But what is happening to the Fine artist and the Painter?
 The Monets and Picassos of today and tomorrow?

 No Time For Art